You're Welcome in French

 Bienvenue en France

-You'll hear this phrase often as people welcome you to their country.
+Pronounced bee ehn vuh noo ohn Frahnce, you'll hear this phrase often as people welcome you to their country.
 You'll also hear phrases like bienvenue à Paris or bienvenue au Canada.
 Some grammatical considerations come into play in these expressions: the preposition à is used before a city name, the preposition au is used before a country that is masculine, and the preposition en is used before a country which is feminine.
-Bienvenue à Québec means 'welcome to the city of Québec'; bienvenue au Québec means 'welcome to the province of Québec'.
-To welcome someone to a country whose name is plural, such as the United States, the preposition is aux: bienvenue aux États-Unis.

 Soyez le/la/les bienvenu(e)(s)

 Be sure to sort out the two different senses of 'you're welcome'; that's the most important distinction.
-Once you've chosen the correct sense of the phrase, choosing between all the different ways to say 'you're welcome (for…)' and the ways of saying 'you're welcome (to…)' are nuances that will develop over time as your French improves.
+Once you've chosen the correct meaning of the phrase, choosing between all the different ways to say 'you're welcome (for…)' and the ways of saying 'you're welcome (to…)' are nuances that will develop over time as your French improves.